Corb3t/keyboards/README.md

+<p align="center">
+  <img width="268" height="396" src="https://imgs.xkcd.com/comics/borrow_your_laptop.png">
+</p>

-# keyboards
+## keyboards
 This is my keyboard.
 There are many like it, but this one is mine.
 My keyboard is my best friend.
 It is my life.
 I must master it as I must master my life.

-<p align="center">
-  <img width="268" height="396" src="https://imgs.xkcd.com/comics/borrow_your_laptop.png">
-</p>

-## Welcome
 I got sick of keeping track of all the custom keyboard shortcuts and trackpad gestures that I've created, so I decided to create this guide to make setting this up a little easier down the road.
 If you think my keyboard shortcuts could be improved upon in some way, do not hesitate to contact me.

 - [Applications](#applications)